tigerlilyplants/.github/profile/README.md

-## Tiger Lily Observatory
+## Tiger Lily Plants 🪴

-An organization for Nature promoting projects.
+Hello!
+This is the GitHub organization for Tiger Lily Plants.
+Check out [my shop on Etsy](https://www.etsy.com/shop/TigerLilyPlants)!